Properties of the reconciled distributions for Gaussian and count forecasts: Probabilistic forecast reconciliation

 \subsection{Gaussian reconciliation}

-In the Gaussian case, reconciliation via conditioning can be solved in closed form \parencite{corani_reconc}; its reconciled mean and variance are numerically equivalent to those of MinT \parencite{Wickramasuriya.etal2018}, despite the different derivation.
+In the Gaussian case, reconciliation via conditioning can be solved in closed form \citep{corani_reconc}; its reconciled mean and variance are numerically equivalent to those of MinT \citep{Wickramasuriya.etal2018}, despite the different derivation.

-In \ref{appendix: derivation gaussian} we derive in a novel way the formulas of reconciliation via conditioning.
-Our formulas are equivalent to those of \cite{corani_reconc} and hence to MinT, but they are more convenient to illustrate some properties of the reconciled distribution.
+In \ref{appendix: derivation gaussian} we derive in a novel way the reconciliation formulae; they are equivalent to those of \cite{corani_reconc} and \cite{Wickramasuriya.etal2018}, but more convenient to prove some properties.
 Let us assume the base forecasts for the entire hierarchy to be multivariate Gaussian:

 where